brendenrdowd/vikingPlumbingWebsite/README.md

 Quick note, the captcha is waiting on a domain to be registered to, I'll get into that next.

 ## reCaptcha
 Finally, you need to go to Google's [reCaptcha](https://www.google.com/recaptcha/intro/v3.html#) website and register.
 Once you've registered you need to assign this domain to the reCaptcha.
 This is very specific.
-The code is already embedded so you won't need to worry about that, but you wil get an "API KEY" and you'll need to pass that to the CONFIG VARS on your heroku.
+The code is already embedded so you won't need to worry about that, but you wil get an "API KEY" and you'll need to pass that to the CONFIG VARS on your heroku, with the key of recaptcha_API and the value of whatever google gave you.